 - speaking to animal owners to find out the problem

 - taking blood and urine samples from animals

 - preparing animals for treatment and assisting vets during treatment

-- giving injections, medication and carrying out minor procedures like removing stitches
+- giving injections, medication and removing stitches

 - talking to pet owners about how to care for their animals